BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Arcing Shot

-**ACTIVE/PASSIVE RULES**

-- **Area Effect** `ACTIVE` - After rolling To Hit against the target, if the target was a Battlefield Target then all other models within 2" of them suffer a Strength 5 hit and, if they survive, will be knocked Prone.
+- **Area Effect** `ACTIVE`

+After rolling To Hit against the target, if the target was a Battlefield Target then all other models within 2" of them suffer a Strength 5 hit and, if they survive, will be knocked Prone.

-- **Accurate** `ACTIVE` - An Iron Hills Ballista will only Scatter 3" rather than 6"
+- **Accurate** `ACTIVE`

+An Iron Hills Ballista will only Scatter 3" rather than 6"

-- **The Old Twirly Whirlies** `ACTIVE` - This ballista always counts as declaring a Heroic Shoot each Shoot phase for free.
+- **The Old Twirly Whirlies** `ACTIVE`

+This ballista always counts as declaring a Heroic Shoot each Shoot phase for free.
 When a target is hit, draw 1mm line between centre of the Ballista and the target's base.
 For that turn, any shooting attacks of Strength 6 or lower cannot be made if they cross that line, or if the shooting target is within 3" of the line.
 Similarly in both cases, shooting attacks above Strength 6 must roll a D6.
 On a 5+, the shot is prevented.

 **ADDITIONAL PROFILES**